Ahmed Alsuwaiyan

 Ahmed Mohammed Alsuwaiyan (Arabic: أحمد بن محمد الصويان) was appointed governor and board member of the Digital Government Authority (DGA) in May 2021.
 He is also a board member of the National Center for Government Resources Systems (NCGR), & Saudi Business Center (SBC).
 He is an active member of many other boards and committees.

 Before his current role as the governor of the Digital Government Authority (DGA), he was the CEO at the National Center for Government Resources (NCGR) from March to May 2021.
 He was the deputy minister of finance for technology and development at the Ministry of Finance (MOF) from March 2017 to February 2021.
 In addition, he was vice president of Strategic Planning and Information Technology at the Saudi Industrial Development Fund (SIDF) from September 2015 to February 2017.
 He worked at Etihad Etisalat Company (Mobily) and held several positions in the company between March 2005 and August 2015, with his last position being Vice President of Applications Planning and Development.

+In 2025, a royal decree was issued extending the service of His Excellency Eng.
+Ahmed bin Mohammed Al-Suwaian (Governor of the Digital Government Authority) at the excellent rank for a period of four years.